pippinbarr/cart253-2019/modules/libraries-p5-sound/libraries-p5-sound.md

 - Somewhat helpfully, we get short descriptions of each object the library provides, so we know that `p5.Oscillator` lets us "Generate Sine, Triangle, Square and Sawtooth waveforms" and `p5.Delay` gives us "A delay effect with parameters for feedback, delayTime, and lowpass filter" and `p5.SoundFile` allows us to "Load and play sound files"
 - So this is not a _bad_ library homepage, but it's not the most friendly either
 - Many library homepages will show you how to get the library installed and a basic example of its usage right away so you see the big picture
-- `p5.sound` is quite complex, so maybe this just wasn't seen as possible
+- `p5.sound` is quite complex, so maybe this just wasn't seen as possible?

 ---